Kilomoana83/strategy/README.md

 ### Pipeline

-- used GitHub Actions to build APK (can be downloaded via the following link ADD_LINK)
+- used GitHub Actions to build APK (can be downloaded via the following link https://github.com/Kilomoana83/strategy/actions just click the latest build and scroll down to artifacts)

 ## decisions